Privileged Access Suite for Unix

 Note: On AIX 5.3 and later you must use PAM authentication.

 In addition, Defender works with any OATH-compliant hardware token enabling organizations to select the most appropriate token for their users.
 By leveraging an organization's existing investment in Active Directory and supporting multiple token vendors, Defender enables organizations to increase security and achieve and sustain compliance in a cost-effective manner.

 Why is strong authentication an important part of an Active Directory bridge solution?

-When Authentication Services integrates Unix with Active Directory, it provides centralized access control and password policy enforcement.
+When Safeguard Authentication Services integrates Unix with Active Directory, it provides centralized access control and password policy enforcement.
 However, there are situations where security policies dictate a stronger level of authentication.
-Authentication Services addresses this need with optional strong authentication capabilities.
+Safeguard Authentication Services addresses this need with optional strong authentication capabilities.
 Customers now can use the same solution for integrated Active Directory authentication and strong authentication.
 Organizations that have tight security requirements will no longer be forced to purchase and implement a third-party solution.

 How is strong authentication used with an Active Directory bridge solution?

-An organization may have many Unix systems deployed in a traditional, highly secure DMZ environment.
+An organization may have many Unix systems deployed in a traditional, highly secure perimeter network environment.
 As they are integrated with Active Directory, they will require an Active Directory credential to authenticate.
 Now, an additional layer of authentication can be added for administrators accessing these systems, using either a hardware or software token.

 If an organization has integrated hundreds or thousands of Unix systems with Active Directory, a system administrator can now use the same Active Directory credential to access all of them.
 An additional level of security can be easily added by requiring the system administrator to use one-time password (OTP) in additional to the Active Directory credential.